hsigeman/findZX/README.md

 *--configfile* specifies the [configuration file](#test_config) where data paths and settings are listed

-#### XYZWfinder-synteny
+#### findZX-synteny

-To run **XYZWfinder-synteny** (where the data will be lifted-over to genome positions in the human reference genome), run this code:
+To run **findZX-synteny** (where the data will be lifted-over to genome positions in the human reference genome), run this code:

-    snakemake -s workflow/snakefile-synteny --configfile config/config.yml --cores 1 -R all -k --use-conda
+    snakemake -s workflow/findZX-synteny --configfile config/config.yml --cores 1 -R all -k --use-conda

 Did the analyses finish without errors?
 If so, great!
 If not, let us know in the Issues section of the GitHub page and we will look into it.